space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - what is django
     - requirements
         - OOP
+        - 'coupling'
         - helps to understand python modules, html, css, db basics
         - model view controller architecture
+    - a note on content: some concepts fall across earlier stepping stones and will appear in multiple places.. something like this...
+    - a note on workflow: it may help to have many windows open at same time...(image of example workflow)
 - Installation
     - installing libraries / venv
         - https://docs.python.org/3/library/venv.html